1932StoutScarabs/Teams-Process/PROCESS.md

 > - Come prepared to Sprint Planning meetings with questions and updates
 > - Use Discord for quick clarifications to avoid blocking progress
 > - Document decisions and action items during planning sessions
+> - Push items deemed too complicated or unnecessary to next sprint/ push to backlog.
+> - If needed to, stop feature all together if too complex or requires more time than currently allotted.

 ---